moorepants/dissertation/physicalparameters.rst

 the end points of the cylinders and cuboid.
 The segments are aligned along lines connecting the appropriate grid points.

+.. todo:: Arend pointed out an error to me in these definitions from my original paper.
+Be sure to check that out.

 .. _tabGridPoints:

 .. list-table:: Skeleton grid points with respect to the global frame.